sigp/lighthouse/book/src/slasher.md

 of the immaturity of the slasher UX and the extra resources required.

 ## Minimum System Requirements
+[comment]: <> (change to 512GB as below stated 300K validators, but mainnet is now 600K.
+Please correct me if this is wrong)
 * Quad-core CPU
 * 16 GB RAM
-* 256 GB solid state storage (in addition to space for the beacon node DB)
+* 512 GB solid state storage (in addition to space for the beacon node DB)

 ## How to Run